TheSonOfThomp/AdamThompson/Portfolio/markdown/smrtwatr.md

 ## Implementation

-We set up a [Tornado Web](http://www.tornadoweb.org/en/stable/) server on a Raspberry Pi to serve the web UI, and to communicate with the fountain's controller.
+We set up a [Tornado](http://www.tornadoweb.org/en/stable/) server on a Raspberry Pi to serve the web UI, and to communicate with the fountain's controller.
 Tornado supports `html` templates, and can dynamically change the UI on the fly.
-I wrote all of the app's `html` and `sass`, as well as some server-side logic using `node.js`.
+I wrote all of the app's front-end styling and logic, as well as some server-side logic using `node.js`.

-Check out the front-end, back-end, and controller code is available on [GitHub](https://github.com/Adam93MT/SMRTWATR).
+Check out the front-end, back-end, and controller code available on [GitHub](https://github.com/Adam93MT/SMRTWATR).

 I also helped design and build the fountain basin itself, and worked on a mechanical solution to attach the fountain jets to servos.